hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 procedb.anal_simple
 ----------------------

-Sort/Rank the entities in the dataset based on the criteria (op + opType) given
+Sort/Order the entities in the dataset based on the criteria (analType and sort order) given

-Some of the operationTypes supported include
+Some of the analTypes supported include

-   normal: Depending on the value in the given dataSrc on the given date or index, decide how to rank the entities.
+   normal: Depending on the value in the given dataSrc on the given date or index, decide how to order the entities.

    srel_absret: The dataSrc should be one generated using srel procedb.ops operation.
-   Look at the associated absoluteReturn value for each of the specified entities, and rank the entities.
+   Look at the associated absoluteReturn value for each of the specified entities, and order the entities.

    srel_retpa: The dataSrc should be one generated using srel procedb.ops operation.
-   Look at the associated returnPerAnnum value for each of the specified entities, and rank the entities.
+   Look at the associated returnPerAnnum value for each of the specified entities, and order the entities.

    roll_avg: The dataSrc should be one generated using roll<Days> operation of procedb.ops.
-   This looks at the full period average of the rolling returnPerAnnum over the full dateRange loaded, for each entity, to decide how to rank the entities.
+   This looks at the full period average of rolling returnPerAnnum over the full dateRange loaded, for each entity, to decide how to order the entities.

-      analdata_simple('roll1095', 'top', 'roll_avg')

    block_ranked: The dataSrc should be one generated using block<Days> procedb.ops oepration.
    This identifies the pentile to which each entity belongs, when compared to all other entities loaded, wrt each block period.
-Inturn it calculates a naive average of the pentile rank across all the blocks, and uses the same to rank the specified subset of entities.
+Inturn it calculates a naive average of the pentile rank across all the blocks, and uses the same to order the specified subset of entities.

       NOTE: One needs to be extra careful, when trying to interpret this result.
-      If one sees change in ranking between roll_avg and block_ranked(of blockOp on roll data), look at the rank array to try and see why it might be so.
+      If one sees change in ordering between roll_avg and block_ranked(of blockOp on roll data), look at the rank array to try and see why it might be so.
 Maybe the entity was performing good in only some of the blocks (sub time periods) (or it peformed bad over many blocks or ...) in the overall date range or so...